Learning Identity-Preserving Transformations on Data Manifolds: Methods

-Objective~(\ref{eq:objFun}) is minimized via an alternating minimization scheme.
+Objective~(\ref{eq:objFun}) is minimized via an alternating minimization scheme, as in the linear sparse coding model \cite{olshausen1997sparse}.
 Specifically, at each training iteration, points pairs $\vtr{x}_0$ and $\vtr{x}_1$ are selected in the input space and encoded into the latent space $\vtr{z}_0$ and $\vtr{z}_1$.
-Then, coefficients $\vtr{c}$ are inferred between the encoded latent vectors (by minimizing objective~(\ref{eq:objFun}) with respect to $\vtr{c}$) to estimate the best path between $\vtr{z}_0$ and $\vtr{z}_1$.
-After inference, the coefficients are held fixed and a gradient step is taken to minimize the objective with respect to the weights of the transport operators $\mtx{\Psi}$.
-Once learned, these operators represent different types of motion that traverse the manifold and they can be combined to generate natural paths on the manifold.
+Then, coefficients $\vtr{c}$ are inferred between the encoded latent vectors (by minimizing (\ref{eq:objFun}) with respect to $\vtr{c}$) to estimate the best path between $\vtr{z}_0$ and $\vtr{z}_1$.
+After inference, the coefficients are fixed and a gradient step is taken to minimize (\ref{eq:objFun}) with respect to transport operator weights.
+Once learned, these operators represent different types of motion that traverse the manifold, and they can be combined to generate natural paths on the manifold.

-Given the context of this MAE model, which we will use for demonstration purposes, in the following two sections we will describe our proposed new methods for point pair selection in unsupervised transformation learning and for modeling the likelihood of using each of the learned operators at a given latent point (i.e, a region of the manifold) while preserving the identity of that point.
-Following this, we also discuss improvements to training and inference procedures that significantly improve the computational complexity of Lie group operator models, expanding the applicability of these model to larger and more complex datasets to demonstrate our proposed methods.
+After fitting transport operators to the latent space of a fixed autoencoder network, there is a final fine-tuning training phase that updates the network weights and transport operators simultaneously using a joint objective that combines the autoencoder reconstruction loss with $\mathcal{L}_{\Psi}$.
+This fine-tuning step has been shown to dramatically improve the quality of learned transformations \cite{connor2020representing} and addresses the potential mismatch between the data manifold and the learned latent structure by adapting the latent structure to fit the transport operators learned between the selected training point pairs.
+We empirically find that breaking up training into these three phases increases the stability with which the transport operators can be learned.
+Given the context of this MAE model, in the following sections we describe our contributions.